joatmon08/hashicorp-stack-demoapp/README.md

 It also sets up a key-value secrets engine to store the Boundary worker token.

-### Configure Boundary
+### Set up Boundary

-Go to the `boundary` workspace in Terraform Cloud.
+Go to the `boundary/setup` workspace in Terraform Cloud.

-Optionally, update the `boundary/terraform.auto.tfvars` file with a list of users and groups you'd like to add.
+Optionally, update the `boundary/setup/terraform.auto.tfvars` file with a list of users and groups you'd like to add.

 Commit it up to your fork.